This week five years ago I decided to launch my food blog – DELALICIOUS!!

 - 1 tbsp fresh or frozen berries, cranberry sauce or any fruit jam

-- 3 tbsp greek or high protein yoghurt/mascarpone/cream cheese
+- 3 tbsp plain greek or high protein yoghurt/mascarpone/cream cheese

 - Melt the butter in a saucepan or microwave proof bowl on medium in the microwave for 3 minutes.